 - Now, we will use the Data Validation feature to apply the N Select cells where you want to apply the N function.

 - Go to the Data tab >> Select the Data Validation feature from the Data Tools group.

 - As a result, a Data Validation dialog box pops up.
 From that dialog box, choose Settings tab >> Choose Custom under the Allow drop-down list >> Write down =N(D5) in the Formula typing box.

 - Now, select the Error Alert tab >> type Error Message in the Title box >> Write down The value is not Numeric in the Error Message typing box >> Press OK.

 - After that, we will check whether the N function works or not.
 Type TV in cell D6 and press Enter.

 - As a result, A warning message shows “The value is not Numeric” because the value of cell D6 is a text value.

 - By inserting the numeric value, we will get the total sales in D12 using the SUM function.

 - The N function removes text values.
 The T function removes numeric values.

-In this article, we have learned to use the N function in Excel to return a number when a value is provided.
+In this article, we have learned to use the Excel N function to return a number when a value is provided.
 The N function in Excel helps the Excel file to be compatible with other spreadsheet programs.
-If you have any queries or recommendations about this article, please do leave a comment below.
+If you have any queries or recommendations about this article, please leave a comment below.
 Have a great day!!!